 Cap 1.5-6 cm dia; stem 3-8 cm tall * 0.4-0.9 cm dia.

-Craterellus tubaeformis (formerly Cantharellus tubaeformis) is an edible fungus, also known as Yellowfoot, winter mushroom, or Trumpet Chanterelle.
-It is small to medium-sized, funnel-shaped, dingy-brown cap has forked veins instead of gills and a yellowish stem.
-It grows on moss and found mostly in conifer bogs.
+Craterellus tubaeformis, previously known as Cantharellus tubaeformis, is commonly referred to as Yellowfoot, winter mushroom, or Trumpet Chanterelle.
+It is a small to medium-sized fungus with a funnel-shaped, dingy-brown cap.
+Instead of gills, it features forked veins, and its stem is yellowish in colour.
+This species thrives on moss and is predominantly found in conifer bogs.

 on the First Nature Web site.

 Many mushrooms are poisonous and some are lethally poisonous.
 It can be very difficult to distinguish between an edible and a poisonous mushroom.
 Because of that, we recommend that you never eat wild mushrooms, and this site does not contain any information about the edibility or toxicity of mushrooms.

 Although efforts have been made to ensure accuracy on this website, the information may contain errors and omissions.
 Therefore, the information presented here is for informational purposes only and should not be relied upon as any basis for consuming any plants or mushrooms.

 Links to external websites that provide information about mushrooms are included for reference purposes only.
 We do not endorse, or assume responsibility for the information, content, or recommendations provided on these external sites.